 Websites are important parts of our lives.
-They serve the means to expand businesses, share knowledge and lots more.
-Earlier restricted to providing only static contents, with introduction of dynamic client and server side scripting languages and continued advancement of existing static language like html to html5, adding every bit of dynamicity is possible to the websites and what left is expected to follow soon in near future.
+They serve as a means to expand businesses, share knowledge, and much more.
+Initially restricted to providing only static content, with the introduction of dynamic client and server-side scripting languages and continued advancements of existing static languages like HTML to HTML5, adding every bit of dynamic functionality to websites is now possible, and what’s left is expected to follow soon in the near future.

 With websites, comes the need of a unit that can display these websites to a huge set of audience all over the globe.
 This need is fulfilled by the servers that provide means to host a website.
 This includes a list of servers like: Apache HTTP Server, Joomla, and WordPress that allow one to host their websites.